isomerpages/nparks-festival/_programmes/Gardening & Nature/Gardening & Nature @ Festival Site.md

 <br>

 * **City Sprouts - Workshops in Garden Dome and Farmer's Stories Exhibition**
-Known for urban and community, City Sprouts rejuvenate urban spaces and develop educational programs, bringing together socially-minded individuals and businesses to create communities that inform, educate and support action on social and environmental issues.

-City sprouts brings in their showcase of community farmers' stories and conducts workshops at the Garden Dome.
+Known for urban and community, City Sprouts rejuvenate urban spaces and develop educational programs, bringing together socially-minded individuals and businesses to create communities that inform, educate and support action on social and environmental issues. <br> City sprouts brings in their showcase of community farmers' stories and conducts workshops at the Garden Dome.
 Be inspired by the stories of local urban farmers and get a hands-on experience at planting and understanding the importance &amp; benefits of edible gardening.
 Workshops in the dome are chargeable.